 Wax Candle Festival

-Every July, the riverside town of Ubon Ratchathani hosts the fabulous Wax Candle Festival.
-The Thais call it Khao Phansa, or the start of the Buddhist Rains Retreat.
-This is the time when monks stay in the monastery to study and meditate.
-Candles are offered to the monks to symbolize the times before electricity when they read by candle light.
-We’ll arrive a couple of days early to visit friends who are finishing the incredible wax floats to be paraded in the event.
-Both monks and lay people spend hours working on the wax float decorations, achieving Buddhist merit by carefully trimming the wax shapes to embellish the sculptures.
+Every July, the riverside town bursts into celebration mode for the fabulous Wax Candle Parade.
+The Thais call it Khao Phansa, or start of the Buddhist Rains Retreat.
+This is the 3-month period when monks stay in the monastery to study and meditate.
+Candles are offered to the monks to symbolize Light: the times before electricity when they read by candle light.

 Indigo Ikat Dyeing & Weaving

 Resist dyeing or ikat is known as mat-mi in Thailand and mud-mee in Laos and Cambodia.
-Weavers and dyers in all three of the countries that we’ll visit create beautiful and labor-intensive handwoven cloth.We’ll learn about how they ferment a natural indigo dye bath, adding fruit such as star fruit to ferment thus keeping the indigo mixture ‘alive’ for years.
+Weavers and dyers in all three of the countries that we’ll visit create beautiful and labor-intensive handwoven cloth.
+In Thailand we’ll learn how dyers ferment a natural indigo dye bath, adding fruit such as star fruit to ferment thus keeping the indigo mixture ‘alive’ for years.
 We’ll also see what fixatives they employ with the natural leaf mixture.
-And in Thailand, artisans specialize in cotton indigo ikat (tied on the weft) as well as silk, especially in the north-eastern area called Isaan.
+Artisans there specialize in cotton indigo ikat (tied on the weft) as well as silk.
 We’ll see how some weavers use a plain warp and change weft patterns every few yards!

 Phi Ta Khon Festival

 (Festival available only in certain years.)
 Working between an age-old aesthetic and innovative new styles, the mask painters create stunning festival art for this animist/ Buddhist event.
 Phi Ta Khon relates to celebrations asking for rain and fertility for crops and people (thus plenty of phalluses as dance batons!).
 The name Phi Ta Khon means Ghosts Following People and we’ll learn about the festival’s significance.
 Masks are made from a painted and deco-rated coconut palm tree sheath, with a sticky rice steaming basket stitched on top.
-This festival takes place in July in a small village; we alternate trip dates between Khao Phansa and Phi Ta Khon.
+This festival takes place in a small village; we alternate trip dates between Khao Phansa and Phi Ta Khon.
 Usually there is about a month between the events so we can’t experience both in one summer trip.

 Previous Adventures in Thailand, Laos and Cambodia